Bijoy Krishna Girls' College: Facilities

-The college consists of a Library and Computer Laboratories, National Service Scheme (NSS) unit, Academy of Competitive Examination unit, career oriented Add-on Courses, Placement unit, Kanyashree Prakalpa, own Gymnasium, Eco-club and many more.
-The college also consists of a Psychological Counselling Cell – "Aalo" (English: The Light).
-This college has own girls' hostel "Banalata" (inspired from Bengali poem Banalata Sen) and a well equipped auditorium "Jibanananda Sabhaghar".
+The college consists of a library and computer laboratories, National Service Scheme (NSS) unit, National Cadet Corps (India) (NCC), Academy of Competitive Examination unit, career oriented add-on courses, placement unit, Kanyashree Prakalpa, own gymnasium, eco-club and many more.
+The college also consists of a psychological counselling cell – "aalo" (English: the light).
+This college has own girls' hostel "banalata" (inspired from Bengali poem Banalata Sen) and a well-equipped auditorium "jibanananda sabhaghar".
 The college has a study centre for IGNOU.
-The college has two well hygienic canteens, a tea club for tea lovers along with a cafeteria.

-This college has a number of UGC-sponsored career oriented Add-on Diploma Courses for students which they opt along with their regular undergraduate and postgraduate courses: e-Commerce; Computer Data Care Management; Industrial Microbiology; Food and Nutrition; Career Counselling; Functional English; Insurance Management.

-The college has a strong Alumni Association – "Punornaba", where a good number of alumni members are actively participated and arranged various programmes on different occasions.